-Come visit us to:
+Come visit us in December each year to:

 Books make great gifts for any reason: a birthday, a holiday, or celebrating milestones like mastering the multiplication tables, learning to ride a bike, or doing something especially helpful or kind.